eHorlyck/shield-icons/README.md

 #00B388
 ```
 - #### Way to Use Case of Download SVG & PNG
     - By default whenever you click on Download.
 You will get a SVG icon.
-This Icon owned by Simple Icons.
+This Icon owned by **Simple Icons**.
 Follow their rules for use them.
+I won't take responsibility for any damage.
     - Switch to SVG > PNG for download PNG icon of any Brand.